Membership & Publications

 Our Branches give visually impaired and blind people the opportunity to meet friends on a regular basis for worship, fellowship, and social activities.

-The Newsletter contains Branch news, thought provoking material and anything members would like to share, published three times a year in large print, braille, memory stick and audio cassette tape.
+The Newsletter contains Branch news, thought provoking material and anything members would like to share, published three times a year in large print, braille, memory stick and USB memory stick.

-The Companionship of Prayer is a month by month Prayer Cycle published three times a year in large print, braille, memory stick and audio cassette tape.
+The Companionship of Prayer is a month by month Prayer Cycle published three times a year in large print, braille, memory stick and USB memory stick.

 There is a small annual fee for membership, which will include the Guild Newsletter and Companionship of Prayer, the Guild Manual, which contains The Guild Office, St John’s Guild Stations of the Cross and other forms of worship.
 A membership card including the Rule of Life and a Guild Cross, all provided by St John’s Guild main office.